Copyright for researchers

 Academic networks such as ResearchGate, Academia.edu and Mendeley encourage researchers to share papers.
 When adding your own papers it is up to you to decide if you have permission to upload the full text.
 If you are unsure, it is safest to provide a link.

-When using other researchers' papers, be aware that they may have been uploaded without permission and link others to the original source.
+When using other researchers' papers, be aware that they may have been uploaded without the publisher’s permission and may not be a lawful copy of the work.

 Using copyrighted materials in a presentation